Towards Modern Card Games with Large-Scale Action Spaces Through Action Representation: Methodology

 We collect the transition tuples $(s, a, s')$ in a dataset $D$ by randomly selecting actions.
 Then, we apply a gradient-based optimization method to optimize $\theta_2$ and $\theta_4$ by minimizing $J_1$ on $D$.
-We only need $\theta_2$ in the next stage.
+In the next stage of training, we discard the dense layers, and only use the embedding function $\theta_2$.

 In the second stage of training, similar to Deep Deterministic Policy Gradient in \cite{lillicrap2015continuous}, we apply an iterative training procedure to alternatively update the deterministic raw policy function (the actor) $u_{\theta_1}$ and the Q-function (the critic) $q_{\theta_3}$.
 We use the raw action $\Bar{a}$ instead of the final action $a^*$ in the policy improvement part \cite{dulac2015deep}.
 The Q-function training uses Monte-Carlo estimate described in \cite{sutton2018reinforcement}.